EnterpriseDB/repmgr/README.md

 - the `barman_server` setting in `repmgr.conf` is set to the SSH hostname of the Barman server;
 - the `pg_restore_command` setting in `repmgr.conf` is configured to
-  use a copy of the `barman-wal-restore` script shipped with Barman (see below);
+  use a copy of the `barman-wal-restore.py` script shipped with Barman (see below);
 - the Barman catalogue includes at least one valid backup for this server.